MovingBlocks/TerasologyDocs/source/developing/entitySystem/events.rst

 Events
 ======

-Events are sent to exactly 1 entity.
+Events are sent to exactly one entity.
 Systems can define methods, that get called when specific events get sent to entities with certain components.

 Defining events
 ---------------